How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 Causes of damage

-Mechanical damage to skin tissues under the influence of a blunt solid object, is determined in medical terminology, How laceration.
-Typical features this phenomenon jagged edges protrude, severe bleeding, violation of the integrity of muscle tissues, nerves, blood vessels, causing intense pain.
+Mechanical damage to skin tissue under the influence of a blunt hard object is defined as medical terminology, How laceration.
+Typical signs this phenomenon uneven edges appear, severe bleeding, disruption of the integrity of muscle tissue, nerves, and blood vessels, causing intense pain.

-The depth, size and shape of the injured area of the musculocutaneous layer largely depends on the type of object, the strength of the blow.
+The depth, size and shape of the injured area of the musculocutaneous layer largely depends on the type of object and the force of the blow.
 Risk factors that can provoke the appearance of a defect are:

 • falling from a height;